-The Free Mirror Project is a Non-Profit Organization (NPO) registered in Canada, which operates without borders.
+The Free Mirror Project is a Non-Profit Organization (NPO) registered in Canada, which has operated without borders since 2018.

 Our goal is the advancement of human rights, freedoms, and education.
 We do this by providing infrastructure that enables the free exchange of information and ideas.